PONDER THE SCRIPTURES.COM

 or let the pit shut its mouth upon me.”

 In this meditation, we have briefly discussed one aspect of Šeʾôl and its fearfulness.
 It is imagined as a pit.
 It is, the Psalmist laments, “the lowest of pits,” the “very darkest and deepest” of pits.
-We can relate to this symbolism, which was likely more than symbolism to those of the ancient Near East, including the Psalmist.
-None of us want to fall into a pit, especially one that is so deep and so dark that there is no climbing out.
-We can all relate to the terror of falling into such a pit.
+We can relate to this imagery, which was likely more than symbolic to those of the ancient Near East, including the Psalmist.
+We can all relate to the terror of falling into a pit, especially one that is so deep and so dark that there is no climbing out.
+None of us want to fall into such a pit and would go to great lengths to avoid doing so.

 But, as we will see, there is no pit so deep and so dark that God cannot descend and rescue.
 It can sometimes be difficult to remember and even believe this.
-But, I for one, am grateful for the Psalmist’s witness found in this and many other Psalms of God incomparable power to deliver.
+But I, for one, am grateful for the Psalmist’s witness found in this and many other Psalms of God’s incomparable power to deliver.

 Even so, come, Lord Jesus!